- Safety Guide & Disclaimer

 - spare screws

 - Depending on the model ordered, protective paper may cover much of the product.
 Unless you intend to return the product unused, wait until the Vertical dock has come to room temperature and peel the paper off both sides.
-If the paper is difficult to peel, you can use a hair dryer on the lowest temperature setting to heat up the paper and adhesive so it is easier to peel:
+If the paper is difficult to peel, you can use a hair dryer on the lowest temperature setting to heat up the adhesive so it is easier to peel:

 - If your Vertical dock model included a separate spring-loaded security hinge mechanism, fit the mechanism in place and secure with included #4 1/2" screws.
 Otherwise skip this step: